 We recommend that the customer source it locally and have it installed themselves.
 We can supply but the cost of materials and shipping costs do not make sense.
 We can also introduce vendors.

 We offer Mild Steel frames, 304 Stainless Steel, and 316 Stainless Steel (marine grade).
 We recommend the stainless steel options for any coastal climates where high erosion could be expected.
-Also use stainless steel if you are in climates with high humidity or a rain forest.
+We also use stainless steel if you are in climates with high humidity or a rain forest.

 Yes, the tents can handle large snow loads.
-In extreme snow fall regions, we can recommend certain customization.
-These include increasing the pitched on the roof, or special roofing designs.
+In extreme snow fall regions, we can recommend certain customizations.
+These include increasing the pitch on the roof, or special roofing designs.
 With most of our designs.
 Snow easily brushes off the sides.

 Yes, the tents can handle a lot of rain.
 Each of our tents has a triple roof.
 Our canvas is water proof as well and the windows generally have double flaps or a PVC closure.